scionproto/scion/doc/protocols/assigned-protocol-numbers.rst

 Considerations
 ==============

-SCION attempts to take the `IANA’s assigned internet protocol numbers
+SCION attempts to take the `IANA’s assigned Internet protocol numbers
 <https://perma.cc/FBE8-S2W5>`_ into consideration.
 Widely used protocols will
 have the same protocol number.
 SCION specific protocol numbers start at ``200`` which makes them very unlikely to clash.